romshark/webwire-go/README.md

 Messages are parsed and handled concurrently in a separate goroutine by default.
 The total number of concurrently executed handlers can be throttled down to a specified number using the `MaxConcurrentHandlers` server option, which disables the throttling when set to `0`.

 ### Thread Safety
-It's safe to use both the session agents (those that are provided by the server through messages) and the client concurrently from multiple goroutines, the library automatically synchronizes concurrent operations.
+All exported interfaces provided by both the server and the client can safely be used concurrently from multiple goroutines, the library automatically synchronizes all concurrent operations.

 ### Hooks
 Various hooks provide the ability to asynchronously react to different kinds of events and control the behavior of both the client and the server.